lana-20/selenium-webdriver-bidi/README.md

 ----

 ### Evolution of WD Classic

+WD Classic was created in 2005.
+It's been a 18+ year long journey.

+#### WD Classic - History:

 2004 -- Selenium RC
 - Jason Huggins introduces the fist automation tool in 2004.
 RC worked by installing a remote control server in the browser machines.
 It sent a command to a JS engine called Selenium Core.
 And the Selenium Core, residing in the browser engine, executed that command.
 RC used to be quite popular, but came to a disadvantage because of its complex architecture.
 Moreover, its API was not purely object oriented.